7 tips for writing landing page copy that converts

 Landing pages drive your sales, so it’s essential they are well-written.
 Weak landing page copy leads to a high bounce rate, lowering your Google ranking.

 A landing page is a webpage on which you capture a potential customer’s information.
-An effective landing page will target a specific type of person eg. someone who wants to enrol on your online course or buy your latest e-book.
+An effective landing page will target a specific type of person eg. someone who wants to enroll in your online course or buy your latest e-book.

 Your landing page must offer your prospect something of value in exchange for sharing their information with you.